esamattis/backbone.viewmaster/README.md

 }
 ```

-Here we use the [appendView][] method to append a view to `.todo-container`
+Here we use the [appendView][] method to append a view to `.todo-container`.
-when a model is added to the collection.
-Every view container can contain
+Every view container can contain multiple views.
+Just start adding more views
-multiple views.
-Just start adding more views to it if you need lists.
+to it if you need lists.

 The difference between [render][] and [refreshViews][] is that the latter one
 renders only the new child views and adds them to the parent DOM tree leaving